ldrobnik/blyski/README.md

 # błyski

-**błyski** (Polish for *flashes*) is an upcoming online literary magazine featuring flash fiction in Polish translation.
+**błyski** (Polish for *flashes*) is an online literary magazine featuring flash fiction in Polish translation.
 It will be a minimalistic affair --- each issue will consist of five pieces by one author and their bio.

 The website is a **work in progress**.
 It uses a **React-based frontend** and **Wordpress as a headless CMS**.
 You can see a [demo of what I’ve done so far](https://blyski.netlify.app/).